MY STORY SO FAR

 I played out the second act of my life in rural Iowa, attending Grinnell College for a BA.
 I graduated with honors in both theatre and English and a concentration in Technology Studies.
 I also attended the National Theater Institute at the Eugene O'Neill Theater Center for a semester of intensive training in acting, playwriting, directing, design, movement, and voice.

 Act 3 takes me to Florida State University for an MA in theatre and performance research, alongside independent writing and acting projects.

-As an educator, I see theatre as a space to observe what I see, question what I know, investigate what I think could be, and re-conceive what I think should be.
+As an EDUCATOR, I see theatre as a space to observe what I see, question what I know, investigate what I think could be, and re-conceive what I think should be.

-When creating and collaborating on new work, I find ways to consolidate the void that exists between my Indian traditions and contradicting U.S. American cultures.
+As a THEATREMAKER creating and collaborating on new work, I find ways to consolidate the void that exists between my Indian traditions and contradicting U.S. American cultures.